SnippexAI/snippex-free-samples/README.md

 ## Who is Chuck Chuckling?

-He is a funny, entertaining comedian and exceptional storyteller who finds absurdities in everyday life.
+He is an entertaining comedian and exceptional storyteller who finds absurdities in everyday life.

 ## Chuck Chuckling's Bookshelf